mneunomne/pandemic-archive-of-voices-DB/README.md

     "text": "audio text"                // audio text
     "from_id": 0,                       // speaker id
     "duration_seconds": 2               // audio duration in seconds
+    "lang": {                           // language of the audio "name": "brazilian portuguese", // name of the language or dialect in english "code": "pt-br",                // language or dialect code "standard": "ISO 639-1"         // standard used for code, since some dialects are not in the ISO 639-1 standard }
   }
   ```